Liquidator420/Topsis-Sachin-102103575/README.md

 # TOPSIS-Sachin-102103575

 ## Overview
-for: Project-1 (UCS633) submitted by: Katinder Kaur Roll no: 101703283 Group: 3COE13
+for: Project-1 (UCS654) submitted by: Sachin Sushil Singh Roll no: 102103575 Group: 3COE21

 TOPSIS-102103575 is a Python-based implementation of the Technique for Order of Preference by Similarity to Ideal Solution (TOPSIS) method.
 It is designed to analyze a given dataset and calculate TOPSIS scores and rankings based on user-provided weights and impacts.

 ## Usage
 To use the TOPSIS-102103575 program, follow these steps:

-1. **Install Dependencies:**
+1. **Installation**
-   Ensure you have the required dependencies installed.
-You can install them using the following command:
+   You can install this using the following command:

    ```
-   pip install pandas numpy
+   pip install Topsis-Sachin-102103575
    ```

 2. **Run the Program:**
    Execute the program from the command line with the following command:

    ```
-   python TOPSIS-102103575.py <InputDataFile> <Weights> <Impacts> <ResultFileName>
+   python analysis <InputDataFile> <Weights> <Impacts> <ResultFileName>
    ```

    Replace `<InputDataFile>`, `<Weights>`, `<Impacts>`, and `<ResultFileName>` with the appropriate values.